EEB 5310: Conservation Biology

 Meeting time: Tuesdays & Thursdays 2-3:15 pm

 Each week, students will be given a short written assignment related to the topic discussed in the Thursday class.
 This should be submitted by the start of the following Tuesday’s class.
 My goal is to return assignments within a week.
 Students can choose to submit a new version*, which should be accompanied by a response to each of my comments, following the format of a manuscript revision (I will explain this in class).
-At the end of the semester, students should submit a portfolio containing the final versions of each assignment; due on the last day of classes (Friday, 28th April 2023).
+Students should submit final versions of each assignment before the end of the last day of classes (Friday, 6th December 2024).

 Grades will be assigned as follows: